 You may have noticed that Vitamin D has been a hot topic of discussion in the media at the moment with Public Health England (PHE) even recommending everyone to take a Vitamin D supplement throughout summer due to lockdown meaning that most of us are staying indoors a lot more than usual.
 But why do we need Vitamin D and where do we get it from?

-, Vitamin D is needed to regulate calcium and phosphate in the body which is imperative for bone, teeth and muscle health.
+According to the NHS, Vitamin D is needed to regulate calcium and phosphate in the body which is imperative for bone, teeth and muscle health.
 Not getting enough Vitamin D may result in you being more susceptible to getting ill and if left untreated, can lead to a slew of health problems.

 With our lack of sunshine in the UK, it’s estimated that up to a quarter of the British population are not receiving the Vitamin D they need.
 And now, with us just having come out of lockdown and encouraged to stay home, it’s even harder to make sure we get our daily dose of Vitamin D.